The recognised and approved full 5 day mediation course will qualify you to be an Accredited Mediator.

 * Staff dignity

-The School welcomes feedback and we take this both formally and informally, as well as having our courses reveiwed externally by the SRA and BSB.
-The reviews happen at least twice a year - we are unique in this rigorous external assessment.
+LSM welcomes feedback and we take this both formally and informally, as well as having our courses reviewed externally by the CIArb, CMC and IMI.

-* The appeals policy can be accessed through our Company Handbook (please ask) or by emailing email@example.com - again, just ask for the policy
+* The appeals policy can be accessed by emailing firstname.lastname@example.org.

 HOW WE PROTECT AND LOOK AFTER STAFF AND FACULTY MEMBERS

-The Directors greatly value the contribution made by all members of the faculty and support staff to the delivery of a high quality education service for the benefit of the trainees and the community of mediators.
-We recognise that the quality of this contribution will be influenced and enhanced if all members of staff and the faculty of leaders and tutors can enjoy a working environment which supports and encourages them in working to their full potential.
+The Directors greatly value the contribution made by all members of the faculty and support staff to the delivery of a high quality education service for the benefit of the delegates.
+We recognise that the quality of this contribution will be influenced and enhanced if all members of staff and the faculty can enjoy a working environment which supports and encourages them in working to their full potential.

-The Directors will demonstrate their commitment to a working environment and working relationships which are based on respect for and recognition of the individual contribution made by all members of staff by:
+The Directors will demonstrate their commitment to a working environment and working relationships which are based on respect for and recognition of the individual contribution made by all members of staff and faculty by:

-3.1 Clearly communicating the standards that all members of staff have the right to expect and are expected to demonstrate to others in all workplace communications
+3.1 Clearly communicating the standards that all members of staff and faculty have the right to expect and are expected to demonstrate to others in all workplace communications

-3.2 Equipping the directors and staff with the knowledge and skills required to influence a positive working environment and working relationships
+3.2 Equipping the directors, staff and faculty with the knowledge and skills required to influence a positive working environment and working relationships

-3.3 Alerting all members of staff to the type of language and behaviour that is not acceptable and, where this occurs, how this will be dealt with
+3.3 Alerting all members of staff and faculty to the type of language and behaviour that is not acceptable and, where this occurs, how this will be dealt with

-3.4 Identifying a range of sources of information and assistance for members of staff to help them decide what to do if they experience unacceptable language or behaviour (appropriate information is contained in the Procedures and Notes of Guidance accompanying this Policy)
+3.4 Identifying a range of sources of information and assistance for members of staff and faculty to help them decide what to do if they experience unacceptable language or behaviour

-3.5 Establishing appropriate informal and formal arrangements for members of staff to raise instances of unacceptable language or behaviour.
-Information concerning these arrangements are given in the Procedures and Notes of Guidance accompanying this Policy
+3.5 Establishing appropriate informal and formal arrangements for members of staff and faculty to raise instances of unacceptable language or behaviour.

 3.7 Monitoring the implementation of this policy and evaluating its effectiveness.